elerch/aws-sdk-for-zig/README.md

 restriction given its introduction 5 years ago, but is inflicting some short term pain on this project as AWS has not yet fully implemented the protocol.
 AWS has committed to [TLS 1.3 support across all services by the end of 2023](https://aws.amazon.com/blogs/security/faster-aws-cloud-connections-with-tls-1-3/), but many (most) services as of August 28th have not yet been upgraded.
-Proxy support is available in the client but is not yet implemented.
-In the meantime, it's possible that proxychains is your friend.
+Proxy support has been added, so to get to the services that do not yet support TLS 1.3, you can use something like [mitmproxy](https://mitmproxy.org/) to proxy those requests.
+Of course, this is not a good production solution...

 WebIdentityToken is not yet implemented.